 We call upon our governments to adopt legislation to prohibit all forms of violence against children, including corporal punishment, and to ensure the full rights of children, consistent with the Convention on the Rights of the Child and other international and regional agreements.
 We urge them to establish appropriate mechanisms to ensure the effective implementation of these laws and to ensure that religious communities participate formally in these mechanisms.
-Our religious communities are ready to serve as monitors of implementation, making use of national and international bodies to maintain accountability. (...)
+Our religious communities are ready to serve as monitors of implementation, making use of national and international bodies to maintain accountability. (...)"

-Plan Norway's 2011 Report.
+72 Plan Norway's 2011 Report.

 This process of social change is most likely to occur in communities where increased education, knowledge and awareness about harmful practices and their negative impact are taking place.
 Reaching a large segment of the population with information and opportunities for discussion and dialogue about social norms and values is most effective through a collective approach where everyone has a chance to participate.
-"A collective shift is necessary; change can only come when a 'critical mass' of families in a community abandon the practice."
+"A collective shift is necessary; change can only come when a 'critical mass' of families in a community abandon the practice."73

-In Ethiopia, over 80 per cent of women interviewed who had been forcefully married as children and their families cited tradition and "the desire to maintain the family's good name and social standing" as the strongest reason for early marriage.
-Despite the fact that many families are aware of the negative consequences of early marriage, the social "forces that drive parents to marry their girl-children off" are important to understand.
-These include economic factors that are behind certain harmful practices such as dowry, bolstering the argument that legal, social and economic responses are critical to address the practice in a holistic manner.
-Efforts to combat harmful practices will therefore be most effective when citizens are sensitized to them within the context of an on-going process that brings together government and community actors.
-Such a process will help achieve key aims of legislation in addressing harmful practices: to make an explicit statement of state disapproval, to send a message of support to those renouncing the practices, and to deter future incidents.
+In Ethiopia, over 80 per cent of women interviewed who had been forcefully married as children and their families cited tradition and "the desire to maintain the family's good name and social standing" as the strongest reason for early marriage.74 Despite the fact that many families are aware of the negative consequences of early marriage, the social "forces that drive parents to marry their girl-children off" are important to understand.75 These include economic factors76 that are behind certain harmful practices such as dowry, bolstering the argument that legal, social and economic responses are critical to address the practice in a holistic manner.